ROCm/HIP/docs/understand/programming_model.rst

 Heterogeneous Programming
 =========================

-The HIP programming model assumes two execution contexts.
-The application starts on the CPU *host* while compute kernels are launched on the GPU *device*.
-These contexts have different capabilities, therefor slightly different rules apply.
+The HIP programming model has two execution contexts.
+The main application starts on the CPU *host*, and compute kernels are launched on the *device* side such as Instinct accelerators or GPUs.
 The *host* execution is defined by the C++ abstract machine, while *device* execution follows the :ref:`SIMT model<programming_model_simt>` of HIP.
 These execution contexts in code are signified by the ``__host__`` and ``__device__`` decorators.
 There are a few key differences between the two: